gh-andre/KeePassFont/README.md

 _Steps_ below.

 Note the 3 version-specific scaling tags in this repository, such as `2-58-150pct`.
+The version 2.58.0 in this section refers to the previous KeePass version and 2.59.0 refers to the new version being prepared with new scaling values.

-Use these tags to generate scaling patches via Git as follows:
+Use these tags from the previous version to generate scaling patches as follows:

-    git diff keepass-2-58-0 2-58-0-150pct -- KeePass/Forms/*.Designer.cs > 2-58-0-150pct.patch
+    git diff keepass-2-58-0 2-58-0-150pct ^
+      -- KeePass/Forms/*.Designer.cs > 2-58-0-150pct.patch

 The patch generated in this way may be applied using this command:

-    "%PROGRAMFILES%\Git\usr\bin\patch.exe" -p1 --binary --input 2-58-0-150pct.patch
+    "%PROGRAMFILES%\Git\usr\bin\patch.exe" -p1 --binary ^
+      --input 2-58-0-150pct.patch

+Revert any forms that were changed upstream in the new version with this command.

+    for /F %p in ('git diff --name-only keepass-2-58-0 keepass-2-59-1 ^ -- *Form.Designer.cs') do git show keepass-2-59-0:%p > %p

-When applying these patches across versions (e.g. when applying font scaling changes to the source for the new version), apply a specific patch first.
-If you see any errors, those forms will need to be updated manually, as described in _Steps_ below.
+Use this command to list the files changed upstream in the new version.
+These files will have to be changed manually, as described in the section _Steps_.

-Note that applying font size patches across application versions is error-prone.
-Run this command to see forms changed between KeePass releases.
-These forms should not be patched, whether patches apply cleanly or not.

-    git diff --stat keepass-2-59-0 keepass-2-60-0 -- *Form.Designer.cs
+    git diff --stat keepass-2-58-0 keepass-2-59-0 -- *Form.Designer.cs

-After applying the relevant patch, open all forms, as described in _Steps_, and verify each form's properties that the font size is 11 points.
+After applying each patch, open all forms, as described in _Steps_, and verify each form's properties that the font size is 11 points.
 If there is any form that still has the original 8 point setting, it will need to be updated manually.

 Finally, a patch may not apply cleanly, even if there were no errors reported during patching.
 Make sure to test all forms,